 Silver filled wire can be manipulated just like sterling silver wire.
 The silver is bonded to the core metal and does not flake off the way a plating might.
 We have not tried this, but we are told that it can be soldered too.
 (We’ve also heard it is tricky to solder SF wire, so for now, we recommend sticking with sterling silver wire for soldering.)
 Silver filled items look identical to sterling silver, and can be antiqued just like sterling silver.

 We have a couple of employees who (almost freakishly!) take pride in their ability to “eat” the plating off costume jewelry (apparently their skin is especially acidic).
-Within just a few days, standard plated jewelry is destroyed on their bodies!
+Within just a few days — or sometimes hours! — standard plated jewelry is destroyed on their bodies!
 In the interest of science, we asked them to test out silver filled ear wires and are very pleased to report that they had no issues.
 The silver filled earrings look and wear exactly the same as sterling silver earrings.

 It is up to each individual artist to decide what materials to use in his or her jewelry.
 Some people will always want pure sterling, no matter the cost.
 Since silver filled jewelry findings cost 40-60% less than sterling silver findings, while offering the same look, we think it won’t be long until SF jewelry is a common designation. ~ Cindy